golyshevd/f2/README.md

 var f2 = new F2();
 ```

-The module provides a complete instance with built-in type formatters.
+The module provides a complete instance with built-in substitution formatters.

 ```js
 var f2 = require('f2');